om9r/om9r/README.md

 ---

-### Hiii this is Omer.
 I'm one of the elements that is part of this biiiggg universe that you see above 😇
-Created my github account to add some of the best things that I've worked on.

 I have a strong passion to innovate and provide the best to the humanity.
+I'm a researcher and software developer.
 My projects here range from wide variety of fields, starting from Computational Biology, to Artificial Intelligence.

-### 💼 Projects
+My Projects:

 - **Insilico Vaccine Design** - Made a vaccine design against Pseudomonas aeruginosa which is a bacteria responsible for several chronic infections.
 - **Hotspot Prediction in IAV** - Hot spot predictions in Influenza Virus for drug design.